kateinoigakukun/devexec/README.md

 # devexec

-A simple tool to help switching PATH and execute command in the PATH
+A simple tool to help to switch PATH and execute command in the PATH

 ```sh
 # Register PATH modes